Cigoler/product-catalog/src/content/products/129-i-love-to-moan-plaque.md

 ---
 title: 'I Love To Moan'
 description: 'I love to Moan but I am a Machine wall plaque.
 We all know someone who loves to moan but just carries on.'
-category: 'Plaques, Wall Art & Signs' catalogue number: '129'
+category: 'Plaques, Wall Art, Signs & Door Signs' catalogue number: '129'
 tags: [
     'funny',